carlgonzales075/hr-employee-performance/README.md

 # hr_employee_performance

 This repository is created as a part of fulfilling the requirements for the course subject ML Operations under Professor Rey Tugade Jr.
 This is an HR Employee Performance dataset wherein the main target for the trained models is the employee satisfaction score.

 # Dependency
 This project requires Docker to run.
+The following python packages are also included in this docker environment:
+- `MLFlow` - for ML model registry and monitoring of performance.
+- `FastAPI` - to serve the ML model as an API service.
+- `MinIO` - serves as a local S3 bucket for storing the artifacts and models created by MLFlow.
+- `PostgreSQL` - used for recording activity trails of the above services.

 # Dataset
 The dataset can be downloaded here: